-At least one representative from each troop is asked to attend the Pre-camp leader meeting to be held Virtually on Thursday, June 1st, 2023.
-The Pre-camp meeting will be held at 6:00 pm and a Zoom link will be sent to all registered leaders.
+At least one representative from each troop is asked to attend the Pre-camp leader meeting to be held Virtually on Wednesday, June 5th, 2024.
+The Pre-camp meeting will be held at 7:00 pm and a Zoom link will be sent to all registered leaders.
 Note that there is only one pre-camp meeting date this year and includes leaders attending any week of summer camp.
+Breakout rooms will be available in the zoom for the various camps being held.
 At this meeting we will go over any last-minute changes that you will need to know before you arrive at camp.
 In order to be better prepared for your arrival, we are requesting that Unit Leaders turn in all of your paperwork to the Council Office two weeks in advance of your arrival at camp to help speed up the registration process on Sunday when you check-in.
 Forms to submit in advance include:

-Final Troop Roster if not already submitted
+- \\\\\ Final Troop Roster if not already submitted

-Final Merit Badge Sign-up On-line
+- \\\\\ Final Merit Badge Sign-up On-line

-Special Needs/Special Diet Forms
+- \\\\\ Special Needs/Special Diet Forms

-Medical Forms
+- \\\\\ Medical Forms